Rod Hull: Legacy

 Prior to Hull's death, Lee and Herring had planned to revive their "not Rod Hull" character for their contemporary series, This Morning with Richard Not Judy, but although they filmed several sketches – in which the character would die after performing a pointless stunt – the footage was never used.
 Instead, the final episode of the second and final series of This Morning with Richard Not Judy concluded with a post-credits sketch featuring Kevin Eldon's Rod Hull character, fading out to a simple dedication reading "This series is dedicated to Rod Hull."

 Hull and Emu were also the subject of the song "No One Knew the Real Emu" by The Toy Dolls (2004).

 Upon Hull's death, Michael Parkinson reminisced that he had found him to be "a very charming, intelligent, and sensitive man – quite unlike the Emu."
 He observed that the puppet "was the dark side of Rod's personality, and very funny, provided it was not on top of you."

 His son Toby brought Emu out of retirement for the first time since his father's death during the 2003 pantomime season, appearing in Cinderella at the Theatre Royal, Windsor.
-Toby Hull and Emu appeared in their own series on CITV.
+Toby Hull and Emu later appeared in their own series on CITV.

-In June 2018, Phil Fletcher famous for his Hacker T. Dog creation for CBBC bought one of the last remaining Emu puppets for £8,860 at Chippenham Auction Rooms in Wiltshire.
+In June 2018, puppeteer Phil Fletcher bought one of the last remaining Emu puppets for £8,860 at Chippenham Auction Rooms in Wiltshire.

-Hull also made an appearance in the strategy map game Hearts of Iron IV as an easter egg as the leader of the Australian Non-Aligned party, and the country's name becomes the Emu Empire.